xwmx/nb/README.md

   When file extension is omitted, the existing extension is used.

   `nb move` and `nb rename` are aliases and can be used interchangably.

+See Also:
+  nb help delete
+  nb help edit

 Examples:
   # Move "example.md" to "example.org"